MicroEJ/How-To/README.rst

   and embedded runtime.
 - `MicroUI-Get-Started <MicroUI-Get-Started>`__ : Contains simple examples
   to understand how to use the main MicroUI library APIs.
+- `Mock-Get-Started <Mock-Get-Started>`__ : Explains how to create a mock with an user interface for SNI and SP functions on the Simulator.
+- `Multi-App-Security-Manager <Multi-App-Security-Manager>`__: Describes
+  how to add a security manager to a Multi-Sandboxed Platform.
 - `Proguard-Get-Started <Proguard-Get-Started>`__ : Explains how to
-  integrate Proguard in MicroEJ Studio/SDK.
+  integrate Proguard in the SDK.
+- `Single-App-to-Multi-App-Platform <Single-App-to-Multi-App-Platform>`__:
+  Modify an existing Standalone Application associated with a Mono-Sandbox Platform to be loaded dynamically.
+- `SNI-LED <SNI-LED>`__: Use a native (C) function to toggle a LED.
+- `StandaloneToSandboxed <StandaloneToSandboxed>`__: Explains how to
+  convert a Standalone Application into a Sandboxed Application.
 - `Storage-Get-Started <Storage-Get-Started>`__: Explains how to
-  store/retrieve information in a sandboxed app.
+  store/retrieve information in a Sandboxed Application.
-- `StandaloneToSandboxed <StandaloneToSandboxed>`__: Explains how to
-  convert a standalone app into a sandboxed app.
 - `Widgets-Get-Started <Widgets-Get-Started>`__ : Contains simple examples
   to understand how to use the main widget library APIs.
-- `Mock-Get-Started <Mock-Get-Started>`__ : Explains how to create a mock with an user interface for SNI and SP functions on the simulator.
-- `SNI-LED <SNI-LED>`__: Use a native (C) function to toggle a LED.
-- `Single-App-to-Multi-App-Platform <Single-App-to-Multi-App-Platform>`__:
-  Modify an existing standalone application associated with a Single-app Platform to be loaded dynamically.
-- `Multi-App-Security-Manager <Multi-App-Security-Manager>`__: Describes
-  how to add a security manager to a multi-sandboxed platform.

 Requirements
 ============

-This example has been tested on:
+This example has been tested on MICROEJ SDK ``5.1``.

--  MicroEJ SDK 5.1

 Usage
 =====